The management subsystem allows remote management of Zephyr-enabled devices. The following management operations are available:

 The management subsystem is based on the Simple Management Protocol (SMP) provided by MCUmgr, an open source project that provides a management subsystem that is portable across multiple real-time operating systems.

-The management subsystem is split in two different locations in the Zephyr tree:
+The management subsystem is located in subsys/mgmt/ inside of the Zephyr tree.

 MCUmgr provides a command-line tool,